luc-silva/portfolio/README.md

 ## Portfolio

-Portfolio website made with Typescript, Javascript, CSS and HTML.
+Portfolio website made with Typescript, ReactJS, CSS and HTML.

 ## How to test it
 First, download the repository into your machine: